terminus-community/ttracker/README.md

 # TTracker

-A time-tracker born out of the "we don't know Closure yet" dialog.
+A time-tracker born out of the <cite>"we don't know Clojure yet"</cite> dialog.
-Idea: have a web server backend so team leads and users themselves can view time spent on tasks, have a desktop app to do the tracking.
+Idea: have a web server backend so *teamleads* and *users* themselves can view time spent on tasks, have a desktop app to do the tracking.

 **Currently the repo is private, let's discuss things first, make MVP, make it public.**

 ## Concept

-Essentially, what we'd want is a simple project to **learn closure**.
+Essentially, what we'd want is a simple project to **learn Clojure**.

 It'll need: